- A lot of users have been enquiring on multiple forums about the Tablet mode in Windows 11.

 - Also, the mode works just as fine on both tablets and 2-in-1 laptops.

 You can use this mode on a 2-in-1 laptop or a Windows 11 compatible tablet.
-It’s a major upgrade from Windows 10, offering a relatively simpler and quicker interface, along with the ability to automatically switch modes.
+It’s a significant upgrade from Windows 10, offering a relatively more straightforward and quicker interface, along with the ability to automatically switch modes.

 However, a lot of users were facing trouble while enabling the Tablet mode in Windows 11 or getting it disabled afterward.